bigcompany/resource/README.md

  - a resource may have methods
  - a resource may have properties
  - a resource may have npm dependencies
- - due to their simple structure, a resource is highly [introspectable](http://en.wikipedia.org/wiki/Reflection_(computer_programming).
+ - due to their simple structure, resources are highly [introspectable](http://en.wikipedia.org/wiki/Reflection_(computer_programming)).

 ## why are resources useful?